Partners

 PADRAIC I. MCCOY

-Padraic I. McCoy (Quechan/Cherokee), Adj.
-Professor of Law (University of Denver), represents Indian tribes and Indian country developers and investors on a variety of topics with an emphasis on transactional and regulatory matters, Indian gaming, Indian lands, and tribal finance.
+Padraic I. McCoy (Quechan/Cherokee) represents Indian tribes, tribal enterprises, and others on a variety of topics with an emphasis on finance, transactional and regulatory matters, Indian gaming, and Indian lands.
 Padraic began his legal career in Washington, D.C., and has several years of experience with the Department of the Interior and the National Indian Gaming Commission.
+Padraic has been nationally recognized for his work, including from Super Lawyers, Native American Law, and Chambers USA, America's Leading Lawyers for Business, Native American Law (National).

 FULL BIO